kingpauloaquino/DockerCompose-FreshLaravel70/README.md

 To change the `php.ini` go to config folder and edit `php.ini` - you need to re-build your container to take effect.

 ## MySQL
 Your MySQL Database Store to mysql folder.
-To change the `my.cnf` go to config folder and edit `my.cnf` - you need to re-build your container to take effect.
+To change the `my.cnf` go to config folder and edit `my.cnf` - you need to re-build your container to take effect. `Note: Before you start this container/docker, make sure that the my_data folder is empty.`